The Theory of Personhood and Your Authentic Self

 Gradient Theory of Personhood: This theory argues that personhood comes in degrees.
 You can either have more of it or less of it.
 This means some beings may possess more personhood than others, like a fetus or a human with dementia.
 This gradient theory, over time, has brought the conflict of opinions in the debate for and against abortion, for instance.

-The issue with all these five criteria of personhood is that they are not all perfect and they have ethical implications in their application, thus leading to unintended harm to certain beings that some might consider persons.
+The issue with all five criteria of personhood is that they are not all perfect, and they have ethical implications in their application, thus leading to unintended harm to certain beings that some might consider persons.
 This means we have to think deeply and exhaustively when we debate the definition of a person.

 Theologically speaking, God views persons as a replica of his very image according to Genesis 1:26 (KJV), “And God said, let us make man in our own image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.”
 For me, this verdict on God’s creation of man about the authenticity of his God-likeness holds the key to how every human should be treated with awe, respect, and dignity.